akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 	* `frontStencilReference`: int reference for just the front stencil.
 	* `backStencilReference`: int reference for just the back stencil.
 * `cullList`: array of strings for the name of item lists to handle culling.
 If omitted or empty, no culling is performed.
-* `views`: array of strings for the name of views to draw to.
-If omitted or empty, all views will be drawn to.

 ### View Transform Data

 View transform data has the type name "ViewTransformData" and sets standard view and projection transform matrices.
 It contains the following members:

+* `viewFilter`: name of the filter for what views to process.
+All views will be processed if unset.
 * `variableGroupDesc`: string name for the shader variable group to use.

 > **Note:** View transform data contains global shader variables and must be in the `sharedItems` array of the scene.

 ### View Cull List

 View cull list has the type name "ViewCullList" and performs cull checks for bounding boxes in nodes that derive from `dsSceneCullNode` against the view frustum.
-The data is ignored and may be omitted.
+It contains the following members:

+* `viewFilter`: name of the filter for what views to process.
+All views will be processed if unset.

 ### User Data List